Joe Exotic: Animals

-Soon after the auto accident, Exotic moved to West Palm Beach, Florida, and managed a pet store.
-A friend who worked at a drive-through safari park brought baby lions to his neighbor's home and let Exotic handle them.
-Exotic credits these experiences with inspiring him to work with animals.
+After leaving his police position, Maldonado (then named Schreibvogel) moved to West Palm Beach, Florida, and managed a pet store.
+A friend who worked at a drive-through safari park brought baby lions to his neighbor's home and let Schreibvogel handle them.
+Maldonado credits these experiences with inspiring him to work with animals.

-Exotic returned to Texas and worked at various jobs before opening a pet shop with his brother "G.W.", who shared Exotic's love of animals, in Arlington, Texas, in 1986.
-In 1997, after closing the first pet shop and opening a new one nearby, Exotic came into conflict with Arlington officials over repeated code violations for decorations and signs: He had been hanging gay pride symbols such as a United States flag with rainbow stripes in the shop windows, and he accused city inspectors of homophobia and of targeting the business because of his sexual orientation.
-In 1997, his brother was killed in an auto accident, and Exotic sold the pet shop and purchased a 16 acre Oklahoma farm with his parents.
+Schreibvogel returned to Texas and worked at various jobs before opening a pet shop with his brother "G. W.", who shared his love of animals, in Arlington, Texas, in 1986.
+In 1997, after closing the first pet shop and opening a new one nearby, Schreibvogel came into conflict with Arlington officials over repeated code violations for decorations and signs: He had been hanging gay pride symbols such as a United States flag with rainbow stripes in the shop windows, and he accused city inspectors of homophobia and of targeting the business because of his sexual orientation.
+In 1997, his brother was killed in an auto accident, and Schreibvogel sold the pet shop and purchased a 16 acre Oklahoma farm with his parents.
 Two years after his brother's death, the farm opened as Garold Wayne Exotic Animal Memorial Park in dedication to his brother.
 Two of Wayne's pets were the zoo's first inhabitants.

-In 2000, Exotic acquired his first two tigers, which had been abandoned.
+In 2000, Schreibvogel acquired his first two tigers, which had been abandoned.
 He said that the first animal rescue in his career as a zookeeper was an eleven-foot alligator with a severe eye infection.
 According to Exotic, he spoke by phone to Steve Irwin of Australia Zoo, whose vets provided advice on appropriate antibiotics for alligators and on treating an injured kangaroo.
-In 2006, after Irwin was killed by a stingray, Exotic dedicated a large indoor alligator complex inside the G.W.
-Zoo in his memory, naming it the Steve Irwin Memorial.
+In 2006, after Irwin was killed by a stingray, Exotic dedicated a large indoor alligator complex inside the G. W. Zoo in his memory, naming it the Steve Irwin Memorial.
 Some of the alligators in the complex came from Michael Jackson's Neverland Ranch.